getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 <img src="images/lep-012-cloud.png" alt="Payment Processing"/>
 </p>

-#### Redis Pro Servers queue and management
+#### Redis servers queue and management

 If the payment was successful, the charge has been registered and we can safely launch the server and provide the server and the client with the necessary information for secure proxying.
 Thus, the Lantern Pro Server needs to append a new server request in a queue in Redis **(step 1)**.
 This will allow *Cloudmaster* to pick up this job and execute the requests in the best datacenter for the Lantern client **(step 2)**.
 The Redis DB is effectivelly serving as a message queue between the Pro Server and the Cloudmaster, just as what happens with the Config Server and Cloudmaster for the regular service.
-Cloudmaster will need watch for new Pro Servers requests, and launch as necessary.
+Cloudmaster will need watch for new private servers requests, and launch as necessary.
 This is currently done for regular LCSs, so it could extend the functionality or be based on it.

 #### Automatically configuring the client and server pairing